Environmental and wildlife regulations

 In a narrow waterway (that is, waterways less than 300 metres wide), you cannot approach closer than 30 metres to a whale or dolphin, unless navigating for safe passage.
 There are no restrictions on how close you can get to a seal in the water but a vessel must be kept at least 30 metres from a seal on land.

-There are restrictions on boating around protected areas and seal breeding colonies, how you operate your boat around a seal and approaching seals on land.
 Licensed tour operators are permitted to approach closer than distances detailed above, subject to a range of operating conditions.

-Nine offshore marine aquaculture fisheries reserves have been established in and around Port Phillip, marked by navigation aids with 'Aquaculture' written on the yellow 'X' crossbar.
+Offshore marine aquaculture fisheries reserves have been established in and around Port Phillip, marked by navigation aids with 'Aquaculture' written on the yellow 'X' crossbar.
 They are lit at night.
 Recreational users in surrounding waters should proceed with caution if near or entering the reserves.

-Boating in marine national parks and sanctuaries
+Marine parks and sanctuaries

 The Victorian Government has created a system of 13 marine national parks and 11 smaller marine sanctuaries to ensure that representative samples of Victoria's marine environment are conserved for future generations.